JLABUAN/open-agent-sdk-rust/README.md

 # Open Agent SDK (Rust)

-> Build production-ready AI agents in Rust using your own hardware
+> Build AI agents in Rust using your own hardware

 **What you can build:**